Shared Rural Network

 Is there an approximate number of sites required by each operator to achieve the targets?

-It is currently planned that each MNO will have a number of sites distributed among them from a total pot of circa 315 TNS sites.
+To reached these targets, each MNO will have a number of sites distributed among them from a total pot of TNS sites.

 Grant